Islamic State in Afghanistan claims slaying of three female journalists

 The slayings underscore the deep security challenges facing Afghanistan ahead of a May 1 deadline for President Biden to decide whether to withdraw U.S. troops.
 Last February, the United States and Taliban leaders signed a deal conditioning the removal of U.S. soldiers by May on the Taliban reducing violence and cutting ties with extremist groups.

-Afghan President Ahmed Karzai condemned the slayings Tuesday and blamed them on the Taliban and the atmosphere of violence the Islamist group foments, BBC Persian reported.
+Afghan President Ashraf Ghani condemned the slayings Tuesday and blamed them on the Taliban and the atmosphere of violence the Islamist group foments, BBC Persian reported.
 Maj.
-Gen. Juma Gul Hemat, the police chief of Nangahar province, also said Tuesday that they had arrested a Taliban-linked suspect.
+Gen. Juma Gul Hemat, the police chief of Nangahar, also said Tuesday that they had arrested a Taliban-linked suspect.

-Taliban spokesperson Zabiullah Mujahid, however, denied the group was involved in a statement on Twitter Tuesday.
+Taliban spokesperson Zabiullah Mujahid, however, denied the group was involved in a statement Tuesday on Twitter.

-Instead, the Islamic State claimed responsibility late Tuesday, saying the women were targeted because they worked for media “loyal” to the “apostate Afghan government,” CBS reported.
+Instead, the Islamic State claimed responsibility late Tuesday, saying the women were targeted because they worked for media outlets “loyal” to the “apostate Afghan government,” CBS News reported.

 Such targeted assassinations in Afghanistan have largely gone unsolved.
 While typically no specific group claims responsibility, such attacks by insurgent groups undermine efforts by the embattled Afghan government to assert control over the conflict-ridden country.